aspose-words/Aspose.Words-API-References/english/net/aspose.words/saveformat/_index.md

 ---
 title: Enum SaveFormat
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.SaveFormat enum.
-Indicates the format in which the document is saved in C#
+Indicates the format in which the document is saved in C#.
 type: docs
 weight: 4620
 url: /net/aspose.words/saveformat/